olaviinha/NeuralTextToAudio/README.md

 Paper: [TorToiSe - Spending Compute for High Quality TTS](https://docs.google.com/document/d/13O_eyY65i6AkNrN_LdPhpUjGhyTNKYHvDrIvHnHe1GA)

 Colab for [TorToiSe](https://github.com/neonbjb/tortoise-tts) text-to-speech voice-cloning.
-This notebook takes a text string and an audio file (or files) of a speaker's voice, and attempt to synthesize the text using the given voice.
+This notebook takes a text string and an audio file (or files) of a speaker's voice, and attempts to synthesize the text using the given voice.
 Currently works with English text only.

 ---